The Securitisation Law Review: United Arab Emirates

 A further issue that has to be factored into securitisations in the region is that if they are to be structured on a shariah-compliant basis, the issuing vehicle must have an ownership interest in the underlying assets (tangible assets) (see Section I).
 Both the UAE and Saudi Arabia have laws restricting foreigners from owning certain assets (e.g., land unless it is in a designated area), which means any assets transferred to the issuing vehicle may not be able to be owned by foreigners (either non-nationals of a particular country, such as the UAE, or non-nationals of a Gulf Cooperation Council country).
 Therefore, unless the securitisation transaction is structured in a particular manner (or the assets owned by the issuer are not subject to foreign-ownership restrictions), the persons able to acquire the sukuk will be limited (i.e., the owners of the sukuk are deemed to own an undivided share in the assets of the issuing vehicle, but if the assets are of a type whose ownership is restricted to a certain class of persons, only persons of that restricted class will be able to own the sukuk – unless the sukuk is properly structured).

 One final issue to be considered with any securitisation programme in the region is whether the issuing vehicle will require a special licence to be able to acquire the financial products being securitised.
-In the UAE and Saudi Arabia, both the lending of money and the taking of deposits is a regulated activity, therefore if the issuing vehicle is held to be in the business of lending (because it owns a portfolio of residential mortgages), it may have to be licensed to be able to conduct that activity.
-In practice however that does not appear to be the case (e.g. the issuing vehicle in the recent Tata Group securitisation, which acquired receivables, was not required to be licensed).
+In the UAE and Saudi Arabia, both the lending of money and the taking of deposits are regulated activities, and therefore if the issuing vehicle is held to be in the business of lending (because it owns a portfolio of residential mortgages), it may have to be licensed to be able to conduct that activity.
+In practice, however, that does not appear to be the case (e.g. the issuing vehicle in the recent Tata Group securitisation, which acquired receivables, was not required to be licensed).
 Because of the regulatory regime in the UAE and Saudi that, as a general rule, restricts lending to entities that have the requisite licence, structured finance solutions may provide an alternative.
-For example, notes or sukuk issued by a special purchase vehicle which uses the proceeds to acquire a pool of receivables originated by a third party, such an arrangement (provided it was approved by the applicable regulatory authority in the UAE or Saudi Arabia) should enable the issuer to become the owner of the receivables but without the requirement to have a lending licence.
+For example, notes or sukuk issued by a special purchase vehicle that uses the proceeds to acquire a pool of receivables originated by a third party, such an arrangement (provided it was approved by the applicable regulatory authority in the UAE or Saudi Arabia) should enable the issuer to become the owner of the receivables but without the requirement to have a lending licence.

 Security and guarantees

 Historically the taking of security and the provision of guarantees in the UAE and Saudi Arabia has not been straight forward and security packages have typically been limited to mortgages over land and personal guarantees (with security over other types of assets and corporate guarantees having been viewed as being of limited value).
 Until recently most security had to be granted in favour of a financial institution licensed in the jurisdiction of the situs of the asset subject to the security, and enforcement of security was a court-sanctioned process (i.e., self-help remedies, such as a sale at a public auction arranged by lender or its nominee outside court, were not available).
-Further issues that have caused problems included the inability to take security over a floating pool of assets (such as cash in a bank account, receivables and inventory) and the lack of any procedure for perfecting security.
+Further issues that have caused problems have included the inability to take security over a floating pool of assets (such as cash in a bank account, receivables and inventory) and the lack of any procedure for perfecting security.

 Because of the issues around taking a robust security package, it has not been uncommon for lenders to require all or a part of a transaction to be structured through the DIFC or the ADGM to obtain access to a better security package.
 For example, take the case of a limited liability company incorporated in onshore UAE or Saudi Arabia (Opco) that requires financing.
 The lender, as a condition to providing the financing, may require the owners of the business to swap their shares in the Opco for shares in a DIFC holding company (with the DIFC holding company then acquiring the shares in the Opco).
 The lender will then require the owners of the business to grant English law security over their shares in the DIFC holding company.
 Following the restructuring, the lender will have a good security package over the shares in the DIFC holding company (which can be enforced outside a court-sanctioned process) even if its onshore security package (such as a pledge over the shares in the Opco) contains some weaknesses.